-Satish’s remarkable story of walking as a pilgrim across war zones, deserts, mountains and national borders, armed only with a message of peace, will be brought to the screen by Reel Soul Movies, in association with The British Film Institute, Illuminations Films and with the support of Resurgence & Ecologist magazine in the ‘No Destination’ feature film and we would love your support.
+Satish’s remarkable story of walking as a pilgrim across war zones, deserts, mountains and national borders, armed only with a message of peace, will be brought to the screen by Reel Soul Movies, in association with The British Film Institute, Illuminations Films and with the support of Resurgence & Ecologist magazine in the ‘No Destination’ feature film.

 The Empire Strikes Black

 1 x 28 mins, Cast Iron Radio for BBC Radio 4.

 Written & presented by Hugh Muir, produced by Shelley Williams of Reel Soul Movies and featuring Sir Simon Woolley CBE, director of Operation Black Vote.

 Listen to the show on BBC Sounds below:

 The Empire Strikes Black chosen for Radio 4’s ‘Pick of the Week’

 The Empire Strikes Black written & presented by journalist Hugh Muir has been chosen by Katie Puckrik for BBC Radio 4’s ‘Pick of the Week’ on Sunday 4th August 2019.